 Forex trading strategies

 The main cost of forex trading lies in the bid/ask spread.
-This is the markup a broker applies and is derived from the difference between the bid, or selling, price and the ask, or buying, price.
+This is the markup a broker applies and is derived from the difference between the bid (or selling) price and the ask (or buying) price.
 The spread is usually the difference in the last two decimal places of the exchange rates.
 Forex brokers refer to this difference as pips.
 Since exchange rates are constantly fluctuating, spreads often do as well, especially when a particular country’s economic fortunes take dramatic turns for the worse or the better.

 Some brokerages charge commissions on each trade.
 These brokerages often have tighter spreads but may be better for higher volume traders.
 Commission-based brokers also tend to require the highest initial deposits.
-A few brokers we reviewed, such as Oanda and Nadex, don’t have minimum requirements and also allow you to trade any size lots of currency.